 B2B thought leadership is the pinnacle of success for any business leader.
 As a thought leader, you become the leading authority within your industry, with a commanding presence that others look to for upcoming trends and advice.

-As a B2B thought leader, you know the importance of defining yourselt in a way that sets you apart from the swarms of self-appointed experts flooding today's business world.
+And as a B2B thought leader, you know the importance of defining yourself in a way that sets you apart from the swarms of self-appointed experts flooding today's business world.
 Social media platforms help you to do just that.
 Social media is a key way to enhance the validity of your brand, and provide solid proof that you deliver what you promise.

 But not just any social network will do.
-The top three social networks for B2B businesses include LinkedIn, Twitter, and Facebook.
-Let's look at how you can leverage each of these social networks to reach your thought leadership goals.
+You need to choose networks that fit your goals and audience.
+Generally speaking, however, the top three social networks for B2B businesses include LinkedIn, Twitter, and Facebook.
+You most likely will find at least one of these will work for your social media and branding strategy.

-How to Use Social Media to Support B2B Thought Leadership
+How to Use Social Media for Branding B2B Thought Leadership

 LinkedIn & Its Power for B2B Business